Steal My Sunshine: Reception

-Legacy

 In 2007, Stylus Magazine ranked the song 13th on its list of the top 50 one-hit wonders, stating that it "perfectly captured that warm, lazy feeling you get when late summer still seems like it could last forever."
 In 2013, Rolling Stone magazine placed "Steal My Sunshine" at number 33 on their list of the "Best Summer Songs of All Time".

 Music video

 The song's music video—which uses the shorter "album edit" of the song, as featured on the single—was jointly directed by Marc Costanzo and Bradley Walsh under the respective stage names "The Burger Pimp" and "B-Rad".
 When Len had signed to Work Records, one of its demands was to be able to direct its own videos.
 The group used a $100,000 budget to make the video.
 They flew to Daytona Beach, Florida with two dozen friends while the area was crowded with people on their spring vacations.
 They spent much of the budget on alcohol, buying so much that they broke their hotel's elevator trying to lift it.
 They shot the video in the afternoon so that they could recover from hangovers in the morning and drink in the evening.
 The scenes were shot without a script or storyboard.
 In the video, Len and friends are shown relaxing together and riding on scooters, go-karts, and jet skis.

 Motorrad, whose scooters were included in the music video, later held a promotion giving away scooters of the same model.
 At the 1999 MuchMusic Video Awards, "Steal My Sunshine" won awards for Best Video, Best Pop Video, and Favourite Canadian Video.

 The music video for "Steal My Sunshine" that Walsh and Costanzo had jointly directed was also included as a bonus feature on the special edition DVD release of the film Go, although no scenes from the movie are featured in the music video.